- WOMEN IN SAFE HOMES FUND

 Initiated in December 2020, the Fund was launched by Patron Capital and Resonance in a joint venture to provide affordable, safe, and secure homes for women and their families who are suffering domestic abuse, leaving the criminal justice system and women at risk of or experiencing homelessness in the UK.
 The Fund also works in partnership with Women’s Sector Organisations (WSOs), its housing partners, who provide specialist wraparound services to tenants.

 Together with Keith & Lauren Breslauer initial anchor support of €1.5 million, an investment of €1 million, and the dedication of an essentially pro bono Patron team, including Juan Du, Kendall Langford and Richard Sykes, over €29m has been raised so far.
-Its aim is to create 122 affordable homes over its lifetime, benefiting over 700 women.
+The fund has now purchased 122 affordable homes, benefitting over 500 women.

 The Fund is jointly managed by the Patron dedicated team and Resonance and operates in partnership with women’s sector organisations and charities to offer housing support and specialist services.
 In addition to Patron’s financial resources commitment, Patron actively engages in Corporate Social Responsibility (CSR) activities to support the Women in Safe Homes objectives.